Frequently Asked Questions

 Q: Is there a refund policy?

-A: If a cancellation occurs after March 31st, a $50 fee will not be refunded.
+A: If a cancellation occurs before March 31st, a $50 fee will be retained.
+Please understand that if a cancellation occurs after final payments have been made, we will be unable to issue a refund.
 Please be considerate of those hoping to get a spot!

 Q: If I have a question that has not been answered, whom should I contact?